garrandall/popular-music-data/tracks/get-involved-raphael-saadiq-q-tip.md

 I catch them looking at you love
 (Lookin' at you love, lookin' at you love like that) You know it never ever bothered me
-Because I know that i'm the one you're thinking of
+Because I know that I'm the one you're thinking of